-Sportsbooks are copycats by nature, which means privately-run and provincial-lottery-run online sportsbooks in Canada are bound to start with the same odds on UFC fights you see at traditional sportsbooks in Las Vegas.
+Sportsbooks are copycats by nature, which means private and provincial-run online sportsbooks in Canada will start with the same odds on UFC fights you see at traditional sportsbooks in Las Vegas.

-Of course, this is why you should always look around the internet for the best price on a bet, because there is value to be found even if you’re only comparing odds at a couple of different online sportsbooks.
+Of course, this is why you should always look around for the best price on a UFC bet, because there’s value to be found even if you’re only comparing odds at a couple of different online sportsbooks.

 Why do UFC odds change?

 UFC fight odds can change.
 If there’s news on the fighters that could impact the outcome, but it’s not enough for a fight to be cancelled, as a break in training routine or some type of injury, oddsmakers will adjust the line.